Key takeaways

 How to Research Colleges Within Your SAT Score Range?

-Here is how students can research colleges within their SAT score range shown below:
+Here is how students can research colleges within their SAT score range:

-- Start by compiling a list of colleges you’re interested in
+- Start by making a list of colleges you’re interested in

 - Focus on the average SAT scores of admitted students.

-- Check out online databases, college websites, and admissions offices as they can provide valuable insights into the typical SAT score range for incoming students.
+- Check out online databases, college websites, and admissions offices as they can provide valuable information about the typical SAT score range for incoming students.

-- Consider reaching out to current students or alumni to gain perspectives on how your score might fit within the institution’s academic environment.
+- Try contacting current students or alumni to discuss together how your score might fit there.

 How Does a 1080 SAT Score Influence Scholarship Opportunities?